YourAverageLink/ssgz/README.md

 - **Input Viewer** will show any buttons currently pressed, and the directions registered on the Joystick and D-Pad.
 Note that this display is currently cut off on 4:3 Aspect Ratio
 - **Link Pos Viewer** will show Link's x, y, and z coordinates, facing angle, and current movement speed.
 - **Scene Flag Viewer** will display the scene flags and temporary flags active in the current scene.
-- **Frame Count Viewer** will display the number of in-game frames that have passed since the last load.
+- **Frame Count Viewer** will display the number of in-game frames that have passed since the last load, as well as a conversion to `mm:ss.xx`

 ### Warp Menu